tejiriaustin/filemodtracker/INSTALL.md

 ## Installation

-1. Download the `FileModTracker_Installer2.pkg` file.
+1. Download the `osquery` installer and the `FileModTracker.pkg` file.

 2. Double-click the `.pkg` file to start the installation process.